Interval Bound Interpolation for Few-shot Learning with Few Tasks: Preliminaries

-In gradient-based meta-learning, the aim is to learn initial parameters $\theta^*$ such that a typically small number of gradient update steps using the data-label pairs in the support set $\mathcal{D}^s_i$ results in a model $f_{\phi_i}$ that performs well on the query set of task $\mathcal{T}_i$.
-During the meta-training stage, first a base learner is trained on multiple support sets $\mathcal{D}^s_i$, and the performance of the resulting models $f_{\phi_i}$ is evaluated on the corresponding query sets $\mathcal{D}^q_i$.
-The meta-learner parameters $\theta$ are then updated such that the expected loss of the base learner on query sets is minimized.
-In the meta-testing stage, the final meta-trained model $f_{\theta^*}$ is fine-tuned on the support set $\mathcal{D}^s_j$ for the given test task $\mathcal{T}_j$ to obtain the adapted model $f_{\phi_j}$, that can then be used for inference on the corresponding query set $\mathcal{D}^q_j$.
-Considering Model-Agnostic Meta-Learning (MAML) \cite{finn2017model} as an example, the bi-level optimization of the gradient-based meta-learning can be formulated as:
+\textbf{Gradient-based meta-learning:} In gradient-based meta-learning, the aim is to learn initial parameters $\theta^*$ such that a typically small number of gradient update steps using the data-label pairs in the support set $\mathcal{D}^s_i$ results in a model $f_{\phi_i}$ that performs well on the query set of task $\mathcal{T}_i$.
+During the meta-training stage, first, a base learner is trained on multiple support sets $\mathcal{D}^s_i$, and the performance of the resulting models $f_{\phi_i}$ is evaluated on the corresponding query sets $\mathcal{D}^q_i$.
+The meta-learner parameters $\theta$ are then updated so that the base learner's expected loss on query sets is minimized.
+In the meta-testing stage, the final meta-trained model $f_{\theta^*}$ is fine-tuned on the support set $\mathcal{D}^s_j$ for the given test task $\mathcal{T}_j$ to obtain the adapted model $f_{\phi_j}$ that can then be used for inference on the corresponding query set $\mathcal{D}^q_j$.
+Considering Model-Agnostic Meta-Learning (MAML) \citep{finn2017model} as an example, the bi-level optimization of the gradient-based meta-learning is formulated as: